Notices and Disclaimers

 Depending on where you are located or the entity to which you apply, our processing of your personal data may be subject to various applicable privacy and data protection laws.
 In our use of your personal data, we are characterized as a “data controller”, a “controller”, a “business”, an “accountable entity” or an “organization” for the purposes of some or all of these laws.
 The data controller, business, accountable entity or organization applicable to you is the Carlyle or AlpInvest entity to which you are applying.

 Please be aware that any relevant misrepresentation or false statements you make in your application or during the recruitment process may, as permitted by applicable law, be sufficient cause for: (1) disqualification from consideration for employment with us; or (2) discipline up to and including termination from employment should the relevant misrepresentation or false statements affect the basis of the employment relationship with us.

 WHAT PERSONAL DATA WE HOLD ABOUT YOU

-In connection with your application for employment with us and the recruitment process, we will collect, store and use personal data about you, including inferences drawn from this personal data.
-The personal data we process can include (to the extent not legally proscribed) some or all of the following categories where they are applicable to your application and to the extent that they are categorised as personal data by, or otherwise subject to, applicable data protection laws:
+In connection with your application for employment with us and the recruitment process, we will collect, store, share, and use personal data about you, including inferences drawn from this personal data.
+We may process some or all of the following categories of your personal data when applicable to your application or provided by you ategorized: